 AirPlay iOS mirroring is now ready to use in public beta.
-This means that all devices that are running firmware v3.1.0 or newer will be able to use the AirPlay function.
 It is disabled by default and will have to be enabled from the Airtame Cloud or the App.

 Here is how to enable Airplay from Airtame Cloud: